Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Experimental Setup

 \subsection{Feature Selection Strategies}

-The algorithm selectors are initially trained using all 102 features.
+Each of the aforementioned 14 algorithm selectors (see Section~\ref{sec:ml}), i.e., 4 using a classification-based approach, 5 using regression and 5 using paired regression, are initially trained using the set of all 102 features (see Section~\ref{sec:exp_feats}).
 However, using all of the features simultaneously likely causes lots of noise and/or redundancy, which could lead to poorly performing algorithm selectors.
-Furthermore, some of the feature sets, namely, the convexity, curvature and local search features from the classical ELA features~\cite{Mersmann2011}, require additional function evaluations on top of the costs for the initial design.
-In order to overcome these obstacles, we used the following four feature selection strategies.
+Furthermore, some of the feature sets, namely, the convexity, curvature and local search features from the classical ELA features~\citep{Mersmann2011}, require additional function evaluations on top of the costs for the initial design.
+In order to overcome these obstacles, we used the following four feature selection strategies -- all of them are implemented in \texttt{mlr} -- to train further algorithm selectors.
+The resulting 56 additional models (four feature selection strategies times 14 machine learning algorithms) consist of smaller and likely much more meaningful feature subsets, which on the one hand lead to better performing selectors and on the other hand improve the interpretability of the trained models.